 In Florida, careless driving is a civil traffic offense that does not incur criminal penalties.
 A police officer might issue a traffic citation for careless driving, but you do not face the risk of accruing criminal charges, which can be detected by a background check.
 Careless driving is a moving violation that can lead to points on your license, higher insurance rates, and a fine.
 Often, police issue tickets for careless driving when they cannot pinpoint another violation that caused a traffic accident.

-Contact Our Firm for Comprehensive Traffic Defense
+Contact Brian Gabriel for Comprehensive Traffic Defense

 Under certain circumstances, a DUI can be reduced to a charge of reckless driving or a “wet reckless” charge.
 If you have been arrested for DUI or reckless driving in Florida, speak to an experienced criminal defense attorney.
 With over 30 years of trial law experience, Brian Gabriel serves as Palm Beach County’s top defense attorney for serious traffic offenses.
 Call 561-622-5575 for a free consultation.